 In rare circumstances, a young person may be detained in a prison service facility, in a Remand Centre when on remand or in prison, when serving a detention order.
 A Memorandum of Understanding exists between the Department of Communities, Youth Justice Services, and Justice Prison Service which allows for the transfer of offenders and young people on remand between Remand Centres, Ashley Detention Centre and the prison in certain circumstances.

 Section 24B of the Youth Justice Act 1997 provides that a court or justice, or a police officer, who intends to admit a youth to bail must have regard to youth justice principles (such as only detaining a youth for a short a time as necessary), so far as they may apply to the circumstances of the youth, in deciding whether to impose any conditions on the bail and in determining the conditions that are imposed on the bail.
 Other particularly relevant principles of youth justice include:

 - that the youth is to be dealt with, either formally or informally, in a way that encourages the youth to accept responsibility for his or her behaviour;

 - that the community is to be protected from illegal behaviour;

 - a youth should not be withdrawn unnecessarily from his or her family environment; and

 - there should be no unnecessary interruption of a youth’s education or employment.

-A new Section 24C will set out consequences for a breach of bail conditions, other than where a breach is a failure to appear before a justice or court.
-A breach of other bail conditions will not be an offence, but can result in the breach being taken into account in sentencing, if the youth is convicted of the offence for which they were bailed.
+Section 24C sets out consequences for a breach of bail conditions, other than where a breach is a failure to appear before a justice or court.
+A breach of other bail conditions is not an offence, but can result in the breach being taken into account in sentencing, if the youth is convicted of the offence for which they were bailed.